 Also, now you can do straight linear and on top of that there is now the ability to does 100 megabit per second a bit rate, you can select that within the pro tune options.

 And you’ll notice the protein options also a little bit cleaned up here as well now you go down and you just see all the options you choose what you want you don’t feel like you’re enabling everything you just choose what particular settings you want to switch and you’re off and running.

 6. Live Photo Burst Mode

-Next on the list is probably one my favorite features which is the new live burst mode, now the rest of the world again calls this live photo mode or at least Apple does anyways and that allows you to take a picture but actually get the frames before and after it so every time you take a picture in live burst mode it records 1.5 seconds before and 1.5seconds afterwards.
+Next on the list is probably one my favourite features which are the new live burst mode, now the rest of the world again calls this live photo mode or at least Apple does anyways and that allows you to take a picture but actually get the frames before and after it so every time you take a picture in live burst mode it records 1.5 seconds before and 1.5seconds afterwards.

-It’s actually taking a three second long video clip and then it goes ahead allows you to pull out the exact frame that you want, it’s been super handy for me.
+It’s actually taking a three-second long video clip and then it goes ahead allows you to pull out the exact frame that you want, it’s been super handy for me.

 Because I take my camera a lot of times when I’m running and riding and stuff like that I just take photos along the way for Blogs and other social media apps but this allows me to get the exact right frame which is useful again when you’re in action scenarios.